 Marrakech to Tagounite by the CTM bus (fixed bus time, departs every day):

-leaves at 11 am, arrives around 8 pm in the evening.
+leaves at 11 am, and arrives around 8 pm in the evening.

 The night bus from Agadir to Tagounite, Bismillah Assalama bus (fixed bus time, departs every day):

-leaves at 9 pm, arrive around 6 am in the morning.
+leaves at 9 pm, and arrives around 6 am in the morning.

-There are also many shared taxi’s (grand taxi) you can take at any time.
+There are also many shared taxis (grand taxis) you can take at any time.
 Those will cost you a little bit more.